kovaltsov/hello_world/README.md

 # hello_world
-my first project on git\n
+my first project on git

 this is only hello world project